alaingoga/react-demo/README.md

 ### Overview

-Full responsive products catalog example based on react, react-routers and bootstrap 4.
+Full responsive products catalog example based on react, react-router and bootstrap 4.
-The application recive a products array from api and extend it based on a local json to include ids and images.
+The application receive a products array from api and extend it using a local json, to include id's and images.

 ![Screenshot](/public/images/screenshots/sc.png?raw=true "Screenshot")